October 28, 2024

 "At the close of the war I clearly recognized that Germany was doomed to internal disintegration as a result of Marxism and internationalism and that even during the war democracy and pacifism had begun their work of destroying the vitality of the German people.
 I was convinced in 1918 that only a new national movement which would inflame a fanatic national zeal among the German people could effectively combat the Red terror of the Left parties.
 It was for the purpose of carrying on this work of illumination that the so-called storm divisions of the National Socialist Labor party were organized."

-Herr Hitler began a length account which dealt with the expansion of his party and its subsequent part in German political activities.
+Herr Hitler began a lengthy account which dealt with the expansion of his party and its subsequent part in German political activities.
 It carried him down to the Munich revolt in 1923 which was staged by him and in which General Ludendorff had an ignominious part.

 That outbreak, he contended, was the result of events beyond his control, and the revolt, as such, was contrary to his wishes.
 He emphasized that the relations between the Federal Government and Bavaria had reached a state of latent war and it was only a question of whether a march on Berlin was to be undertaken under the blue and white colors of Bavaria or by other forces.